simplajs/simpla-article/README.md

 - Lists (ordered and unordered)
 - Embedded images

-To apply text formats, links, headings, and blockquotes highlight the text you want to modify and use the appropriate tool from the floating toolbar that appears.
+To format text and apply links, headings, and blockquotes, highlight the text you want to modify and use the appropriate tool from the toolbar.

 To embed an image, focus on an empty line and tap the camera icon that appears to the left of the cursor.
 Once the image has been embedded select it to change its alignment.